howsoai/howso-engine/CONTRIBUTING.md

 | indices             | Only applicable when `type` is "assoc".
 Value is an assoc of named indices to their expected types.
 | additional_indices  | Only applicable when `type` is "assoc".
 Value should be  similar to `type` values but is defined for all unspecified indices.
 Also supports the value (false) to indicate there should be no additional indices.
 | dynamic_indices     | Still WiP.
 Specified just like `indices`, but instead specify indices with patterns that use `${string}` or `${number}` to match found indices.
 | required            | The value of this should be a boolean.
 If used under the type within an 'indices' (assoc), then that index must be present in the parent (assoc).
 If used in a top-level type, that parameter must be specified as a non-null value.
-Required parameters should have (null) as the default value.
+Required parameters should have .null as the default value.

 ### Typing Examples